ViktorLaurens/MMMP/README.md

   - **Prioritized-RRT** (decoupled)

 ### Benchmarking and comparison Tools
-This repository includes a suite of tools designed to benchmark and compare the hybrid motion planning approach (CBS-PRM) against traditional methods.
-These tools can be found in the ['experiments'](experiments) directory.
+This repository provides a suite of tools for benchmarking and comparing the hybrid motion planning approach (CBS-PRM) against traditional methods.
+These tools are located in the [`experiments`](experiments) directory.
 Key features include:
 - **Scenario testing:** In the ... file, different scenarios are tested in which the scalability performance is observed by noting and comparing different performance metrics.
-- **Performance metrics:** The performance metrics are quantities which indicate various aspects of the performance and efficiency of different path planning algorithms.
-These metrics include execution time, path length, memory usage, and success rates.
+- **Performance Metrics:** Performance metrics provide insights into the efficiency and performance of different path planning algorithms.
+These metrics include:
+  - Execution Time
+  - Memory Usage
+  - Path Length
+  - Success Rates
-- **Visualization tools:** File sare included to plot the performance metrics of different algorithms to be able to compare and illustrate the results of benchmark tests and facilitate a better understanding of the comparative performance.
+- **Visualization Tools:** Several files are available for plotting and visualizing the performance metrics of different algorithms.
+These tools help compare and illustrate benchmark results, enhancing the understanding of comparative performance.

 ### Trajectory generation